Quantum physics may indicate that death IS NOT the end of life.

 Jesus himself also proved that time is relative.
 "Most assuredly, I say to you, before Abraham was, I am."
 (John 8:58.)

 How could a living person have existed hundreds of years before his present generation?
 How could events of the present and events of the future have already happened?
-Possibly through the application of Quantum Physics?
+Through the application of Quantum Physics?

 Not only could Jesus redirect the flow of energy and time to seemingly create miracles; such as the multiplication of fish and bread, changing base elements like water into wine, healing the sick, and defying nature by restoring the dead to life and controlling the weather, he could also foretell the future and travel through time!